 Why is KTM so popular & expensive?

-Next point that makes it popular is it’s look, which makes it unique in the crowd of motorcycles.
+Next point that makes it popular is it’s look, which makes it unique in the crowd of dirt bikes.
 The sport bike look with average cost is only possible with KTM.
 Apart from its look, features are

 appreciable.
 You won’t get the same at this affordable price.
 It provides a fully digital instrument console with a great number of data displays on it.